 - Dog barking all day or the cat scratching to be let in.

-- Eat well - try to make sure that you have hot meals and drinks regularly throughout the day and keep active in the home if you can.
+Make sure you eat well and try to make sure that you have hot meals and drinks regularly throughout the day and keep active in the home if you can.
+Wear warm clothes and layer your clothing to stay warm.
+If possible, stay inside during a cold period.

 If you are 60 or over, or living with a person who is 60 or over, you may be entitled to some additional financial help to heat your home in the wintertime, and especially during periods of very cold weather.
 There are also agencies you can contact to help you make the best use of your heating at home.